 5. Do Not EVER Promise a Writer a Specific Amount of Work Every Month.

 Not only will the writer believe what you say, he will depend on that income and be very disappointed if he doesn’t receive the assignments and the income.

 I often find I do my best writing when I’m speaking.
 It’s easier to tell a story verbally than to write it.
 There’s something about having an audience that makes the words just flow.
 My listener laughs at all the right places and I’m infused with enthusiasm.

 So when I run into a bout of writer’s block and can’t get the words to flow, I tell my story aloud.

 The catch is that there’s not always someone nearby to whom I can tell my story.
 Fortunately, I use a Macintosh computer, so I have a built-in recording studio in the form of GarageBand.
-When I’m traveling, I use an old-fashioned, handheld tape recorder.
+When I’m traveling, I use my phone’s voice memo feature.
 But my favorite mode of breaking through writer’s block is to tell my story out loud.

 I’d love to hear how you eliminate writer’s block.

 I’ve sat on both sides of the editorial desk and I’ve learned a few things from being both a writer and an editor.